EmmaPham0107/EmmaPham0107/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Emma 👋

 ## About Me

-I am a passionate Quality Assurance (QA) professional with a strong foundation in software testing.
+I am a passionate Quality Assurance (QA) professional with a strong foundation in software testing and always looking to enhance my skills and stay updated with the latest trends in software testing.
 Holding ISTQB certification, I am committed to ensuring the delivery of high-quality software through effective testing practices.

 ## 🔧 Technologies & Tools